chijiooke/OCR-typescript/README.md

 <br>🚀 Improve the recognition to support handwritting fonts.

-leave a star if you found thsi interesting.
+leave a star if you found this interesting.